retypeapp/retype/pro/pro.md

 ## If I do not renew, does my website stop working?

 If you do not renew your Pro or Enterprise license, your project will continue to work as it has always worked.
-Everything will continue to function as normal.
+Everything will continue to function as normal and without interruption.
 Even adding more pages to your project would continue to work.

 The only thing that changes is that you would not be able to upgrade your project to the next Retype release.